hsadler/konsul-prototype/README.md

 # konsul-prototype
 Prototype for a galactic factory game.
-We'll see if I can make the player input exclusively terminal-style commands.
+Work has been paused.